Signed in as:

 ---

-Hugh Ames is a native Texan and found Virginia early in his Navy career.
-A graduate of UT Austin with a degree in political science and graduate studies in statistics and computer science, he enjoyed the new challenges provided by the seas.
-Career travel included visiting thirty-one countries and sailing four oceans on and under the water.
-Hugh’s leadership skills were honed in executive officer and command positions.
-He guided the Admiral Ches-ter Nimitz Foundation as Director Next, and he and his wife, an IBM computer engineer, founded Learning Foundations which teaching critical learning skills to struggling dyslectic students.
-Hugh’s interests and energy are focused on church, family, Habitat for Humanity, “building homes and changing lives,” Boots to Suits, “men-toring transitioning veterans” and Helping Hands, “building beds for adopted kids.”
+Hugh Ames is a native Texan who discovered Virginia early in his Navy career.
+A UT Austin graduate in political science with graduate studies in statistics and computer science, he embraced the challenges of life at sea, traveling to thirty-one countries and sailing four oceans.
+His leadership was honed through executive officer and command roles, later serving as Director Next for the Admiral Chester Nimitz Foundation.
+He and his wife, an IBM computer engineer, founded Learning Foundations to teach critical learning skills to struggling dyslexic students.
+Hugh is active in church, family life, and community service through Habitat for Humanity (“building homes and changing lives”), Boots to Suits (“mentoring transitioning veterans”), and Helping Hands (“building beds for adopted kids”).
 He has been an LLI member since 2018.

 ---